cmuparlay/parlayhash/README.md

 The timings reported in the table are for an AWS EC2 c6i.large for one thread, an AWS EC2 c6i.4xlarge for 16 threads, and a c6i.32xlarge for 128 threads.
-These all use Intel Xeon Ice Lake chips, and are 2 way hyperthreaded (e.g. the c6i.32xlarge only has 64 cores, but 128 hyperthreads).
+These all use Intel Xeon Ice Lake chips, and are 2 way hyperthreaded (e.g. the c6i.32xlarge has 64 cores, but 128 hyperthreads).
 All timings are on the Ubuntu (linux) OS.
 The c6i.32xlarge has two nodes so we use "numactl -i all" to distribute the memory across the two nodes for all experiments.
 This slightly